 Pinterest or How to Evaluate Social Media Opportunities

-Hype as hype can!
+Hype as Hype Can!

 In case you or your wife, sister or mother uses it, don’t get offended!
 There is nothing wrong with occasional use of Pinterest for inspiration!
+Pinterest became a phenomenon for mainly female audiences at the beginning.

 I will rather address my audience of search and social media professionals who seem to flock to Pinterest these days as well.